 Arthrography is an x-ray procedure in which a radiopaque dye is injected into a joint space to outline the structures, such as ligaments inside the joint.
 Arthrography can be used to view torn ligaments and fragmented cartilage in the joint.
-However, magnetic resonance imaging (MRI) is now generally used in preference to arthrography.
+However, magnetic resonance imaging Computed tomography (CT) and magnetic resonance imaging (MRI) A doctor can often diagnose a musculoskeletal disorder based on the history and the results of a physical examination.
+Laboratory tests, imaging tests, or other diagnostic procedures are sometimes... read more (MRI) is now generally used in preference to arthrography.

-Bone scanning (a type of radionuclide scanning) is an imaging procedure that is occasionally used to diagnose a fracture, particularly if other tests, such as plain x-rays and CT or MRI, do not reveal the fracture.
+Bone scanning (a type of radionuclide scanning Radionuclide Scanning In radionuclide scanning, radionuclides are used to produce images.
+A radionuclide is a radioactive form of an element, which means it is an unstable atom that becomes more stable by releasing... read more ) is an imaging procedure that is occasionally used to diagnose a fracture, particularly if other tests, such as plain x-rays and computed tomography (CT) or magnetic resonance imaging (MRI), do not reveal the fracture.
 Bone scanning involves use of a radioactive substance (technetium-99m–labeled pyrophosphate) that is absorbed by any healing bone.
 The procedure can also be done when a bone infection or a tumor that has spread from a cancer elsewhere in the body is suspected.

 CT is useful if MRI is not recommended or unavailable.
-CT exposes people to ionizing radiation (see Risks of Radiation in Medical Imaging).
+CT exposes people to ionizing radiation (see Risks of Radiation in Medical Imaging Risks of Radiation in Medical Imaging Imaging tests that use radiation, usually x-rays, are a valuable tool in diagnosis, but exposure to radiation has some risks (see also Radiation Injury).
+Different diagnostic tests require different... read more ).
 CT best images bone.
-However, MRI is better than CT for imaging some abnormalities, such as small fractures of the hip and pelvis.
+However, MRI is better than CT for imaging some bone abnormalities, such as small fractures of the hip and pelvis.
 The amount of time a person spends undergoing CT is much less than for MRI.
 MRI is more expensive than CT and, with the exception of when the open-sided units are used, many people feel claustrophobic inside the MRI unit.

 Other procedures and tests are sometimes needed to help doctors diagnose musculoskeletal disorders.

 Arthroscopy is a procedure in which a small (diameter of a pencil) fiberoptic scope is inserted into a joint space, allowing the doctor to look inside the joint and to project the image onto a video monitor.
 The skin incision is very small.
 This procedure is done in a hospital or surgical center.
-The person is given local, spinal, or general anesthesia or a combination.
-During arthroscopy, doctors can take a piece of tissue (such as joint cartilage or the joint capsule) for analysis (biopsy), and, if necessary, do surgery to correct the condition.
-Disorders commonly found during arthroscopy include inflammation of the synovium lining the joint (synovitis); ligament, tendon, or cartilage tears; and loose pieces of bone or cartilage.
-Such conditions affect people with arthritis or previous joint injuries as well as athletes.
-All of these conditions can be repaired or removed during arthroscopy.
-There is a very small risk of joint infection with this procedure.
+The person is given local, spinal, or general anesthesia Anesthesia Surgery is the term traditionally used to describe procedures (called surgical procedures) that involve manually cutting or stitching tissue to treat diseases, injuries, or deformities.
+However... read more or a combination.

 Recovery time after arthroscopic surgery is much faster than after traditional surgery.
 Most people do not need to stay overnight in the hospital.

 For this procedure, a doctor first injects an anesthetic to numb the area.
-Then the doctor inserts a larger needle into the joint space, draws out (aspirates) joint fluid (synovial fluid), and examines the fluid under a microscope.
+Then the doctor inserts a larger needle into the joint space (sometimes guided by ultrasonography), draws out (aspirates) joint fluid (synovial fluid), and examines the fluid under a microscope.
 A doctor removes as much fluid as possible and notes its color and clarity.
 Other tests, such as white blood cell count and culture, are done on the fluid.

 Nerve conduction studies, together with electromyography, help indicate whether there is a problem primarily in the